15 Federal Data Sources

 The Data Behind RHT Compass

 Every number in RHT Compass traces back to a specific federal data source.
-We integrate 10 public datasets from CMS, CDC, HRSA, the Census Bureau, and university research programs — covering 6,663 hospitals, 3,142 counties, and 16 years of health trend data.
+We integrate 15 public datasets from CMS, CDC, HRSA, USDA, the Census Bureau, and university research programs — covering 6,663 hospitals, 3,142 counties, 85,000 census tracts, and 16 years of health trend data.

 These public sources form three tiers of intelligence.
 Tier 1 (free) is built entirely from the data documented on this page.
 Tiers 2 and 3 layer analytics dashboards and first-party hospital data on top.